XTQA: Span-Level Explanations of the Textbook Question Answering: Experiments

 \subsection{Case Studies}

 We conduct the case studies as shown in Figure \ref{fig.3} to present the strengths and weaknesses of our method intuitively.

-\textbf{Strengths.} XTQA can provide the explicit evidence span for students by the coarse-to-fine grained algorithm.
-In addition, it can generate evidence spans of different lengths according to the specific question.
-For example, XTQA provides evidence span of length $1$ of the diagram question, and provides evidence span of length $2$ of the non-diagram question for students respectively as shown in the middle part of Figure \ref{fig.3}.
+\textbf{Strengths} XTQA can provide the explicit span-level explanations with different lengths for answering different questions.
+For example, XTQA provides the explanation of length $1$ of the diagram question, and provides the explanation of length $2$ of the non-diagram question for humans respectively as shown in the middle part of Figure \ref{fig.3}.

-\textbf{Weaknesses.} If the coarse-grained algorithm makes errors, it will cause the failure to find evidence spans in the fine-grained phase.
-For example, XTQA finds the wrong top $1$ paragraph for the non-diagram question as shown in the middle part of Figure \ref{fig.3}, which causes the failure to find the evidence span.
+\textbf{Weaknesses} If the coarse grained algorithm makes errors, it will cause the failure to find span-level explanations in the fine-grained phase.
+For example, XTQA finds the wrong top $1$ paragraph for the non-diagram question as shown in the middle part of Figure \ref{fig.3}, which causes the failure to find the explanations.

-In short, XTQA gives students explainability to some extent, and optimizing the coarse-grained algorithm may be the further research direction.